noXtreme21/node-spriteasy/README.md

 Wy I wrote this tool?
 Me and a graphic artist are writing a css3/javascript browsergame and we've a lot of images which have to scale down and be available as sprite images.
 So this tool make my life easier.

-### Tests will be coming soon.
+### Tests will coming soon.
 More functions for using spriteasy inside a nodejs application will also coming soon.
 It's also planed to implement functions for generating stylesheets with CSS3 keyframes.

 ## Requirements